|

 menstruation) are therefore malnourished.
 Folate undernutrition

-is probably a factor in endometriosis.
 Other nutrients that James F. Balch, M.D. recommends for

 endometriosis include vitamin C in quantity, the vitamin B-complex, essential